-UPDATE 1-SAP names acting executive team, law firm for South Africa probe
+CORRECTED-(OFFICIAL)-UPDATE 1-SAP names acting executive team, law firm for South Africa probe

 Baker McKenzie will work with various experts, including forensic firm FTI Consulting, the company said.

 "My interim role is to support our employees, customers and partners across all our business sectors while the due diligence process is conducted," Kuehnemann said in a statement.
-Two decades ago, he set up the new SAP subsidiary in South Africa.
+Twenty-five years ago, he started his first job with SAP in South Africa.

 South African media reported on Tuesday that SAP paid alleged kickbacks in the form of sales commissions to a firm linked to the politically connected Gupta family, who are known to be close friends of President Jacob Zuma. (reut.rs/2tnArLY)